damianhakert/damianhakert.github.io/source/_posts/2016-01-13-future-direction-gitlab.markdown

 - The capability to search through all repositories on the instance
 - A notification center

 Highlighted issues are grouped by the release.
-If you click the release numbers, 8.5, 8.6, this will take you to that milestone so you can see all issues related to that release.
+Links to CE and EE next to the release numbers (example: 8.4 <a href="https://gitlab.com/gitlab-org/gitlab-ce/milestones/19">CE</a> <a href="https://gitlab.com/gitlab-org/gitlab-ee/milestones/6">EE</a>) will take you to the related milestone so you can see all issues related to that release.

 That is a great place to start to see into the future.